pbastowski/angular2-now/README.md

 As shown above, angular2-now will also automatically prefix with the current name-space your @Injected dependencies that are not already prefixed with another namespace or prefixed with the special characters "$" (Angular's global services) and "@" (component controller injections, such as ngModel).

 > Caveat: You can't use the underscore "__" character in naming your providers.
-This is because angular2-now uses the "_" character to separate the namespace from the provider name.
-If you need to use "\_" in your provider names then don't use the name-spacing feature of angular2-now.
+This is because angular2-now uses it to separate the namespace from the provider name.
+If you need to use "__" in your provider names then don't use the name-spacing feature of angular2-now.

 **Why bother with name-spacing?**